 The DHCP server has changed the lives of all administrator forever.
 It has given them the commodity of automatic IP assignment.
 After the introduction of DHCP, there was no need for some IT specialists to spend countless hours providing IPs for every device connected to the network device.
 But how exactly does DHCP work?
 Let’s find out!

 What is DHCP and DHCP server?

 DHCP – Dynamic Host Configuration Protocol is a network management protocol that we use on TCP/IP network.
-The DHCP server, automatically assigns IP addresses and other network configurations, to the connected devices so they can exchange information.
+The DHCP server, automatically assigns IP addresses and other network configurations like subnet mask, default gateway, DNS server, and more to the connected devices so they can exchange information.
 DHCP let the hosts get the necessary TCP/IP configuration data from the DHCP server.

 Using this protocol, the network administrators, don’t need to set a static IP for each device, and later reassign it to another and keep an eye on all the available IPs.
 They will just set up the DHCP server with all the additional network information, and it will do its work dynamically.

 DHCP is important because it makes it really easy for network administrators to provide IP addresses to client devices on the network.
 It manages the pool of IP addresses automatically.

 The client also does not need to do anything at all.
 The newly connected device will automatically ask for an IP address and get it.
 The person behind the device does not need to make any configurations.

 Every device on a network needs the address as identification.
 And two devices can’t have the same IP because this will make them both unusable.

 - DHCP server.
 The server device is in charge of answering an IP address request, provide an available IP address, store it for the time of the lease and renew it later.
 It will handle the communication with all the client devices.
 The server could be a computer or a part of the router.